• Skip to primary navigation

 Calories: 153kcalCarbohydrates: 25gProtein: 7gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 736mgPotassium: 726mgFiber: 7gSugar: 10gVitamin A: 1286IUVitamin C: 146mgCalcium: 94mgIron: 3mg

-Keyword marinated brussel sprouts
+Keyword marinated brussels sprouts

 Tried this recipe?Let us know how it was!